SMSLink-ro/Example-of-receiving-an-unsubscribe-SMS-using-Blacklists-API/README.md

-# Example for receiving an unsubscribe SMS using SMSLink Blacklists API
+# Example for receiving an unsubscribe SMS using SMSLink Blacklists Webhooks (API)

 This example illustrates receiving a SMS MO (Mobile Originated) for unsubscribe sent by a mobile subscriber to a shortcode using SMSLink - Blacklists API.